jaskaransarkaria/enki-website/README.md

     ├── requests.ts
     └── search.ts
 src/routes
-├── about.svelte
+├── about
+│   └── +page.svelte
 ├── classes
+│   ├── beginners
+│   │   └── +page.svelte
+│   ├── +page.svelte
-│   ├── beginners.svelte
+│   ├── +page.ts
+│   └── wedding-rings
+│       └── +page.svelte
+├── contact
-│   ├── index.svelte
+│   ├── +page.svelte
-│   └── wedding-rings.svelte
+│   └── +page.ts
-├── contact.svelte
+├── +error.svelte
-├── __error.svelte
+├── +layout.server.ts
-├── index.svelte
+├── +layout.svelte
-├── __layout.svelte
+├── +page.svelte
 ├── payment
+│   └── success
+│       ├── +page.svelte
-│   └── success.svelte
+│       └── +page.ts
+├── privacy-policy
-├── privacy-policy.svelte
+│   ├── +page.svelte
+│   └── +page.ts
-├── repairs.svelte
+├── repairs
+│   └── +page.svelte
 ├── shop
 │   ├── basket
+│   │   ├── +page.svelte
-│   │   └── index.svelte
+│   │   └── +page.ts
 │   ├── category
+│   │   └── [category]
+│   │       ├── +page.svelte
-│   │   └── [category].svelte
+│   │       └── +page.ts
+│   ├── +layout.svelte
-│   ├── index.svelte
+│   ├── +page.svelte
-│   ├── __layout.svelte
+│   ├── +page.ts
 │   ├── product
+│   │   └── [product]
+│   │       ├── +page.svelte
-│   │   └── [product].svelte
+│   │       └── +page.ts
 │   ├── search
+│   │   ├── +page.svelte
-│   │   └── index.svelte
+│   │   └── +page.ts
 │   └── tag
+│       └── [typetag]
+│           ├── +page.svelte
-│       └── [typetag].svelte
+│           └── +page.ts
-├── sitemap.xml.js
+├── sitemap.xml
+│   └── +server.ts
+└── terms-and-conditions
-└── terms-and-conditions.svelte
+    └── +page.svelte
 src/sitemap.xml

-38 directories, 77 files
+51 directories, 96 files
 ```

 We lean on functional programming at the boundaries which is why you find the requests `libs/` written with the `fp-ts` library.

 We pull all the products, categories and tags as early as possible (when `/shop` loads), we then store using a svelte store and query it as the user navigates through the site (reducing api calls to the server to a minimum).
-If a user navigates directly to a specific page and the context hasn't initialised we hae checks in the relevant components so we pull the data when there is none in our svelte store.
+If a user navigates directly to a specific page and the context hasn't initialised we have checks in the relevant components so we pull the data when there is none in our svelte store.

 ### Component Structure